mikeli94cn/mikeli94cn.github.io/_posts/2026-08-04-what-is-operating-system.md

 So the operating system evolved from a simple **program loader** into a sophisticated **resource manager and abstraction layer** between humans and machines.

+# what is the underlying principle of operating system?
 The **underlying principle of an operating system (OS)** is:

 > **An operating system is a resource manager and abstraction layer that allows programs and humans to use computer hardware efficiently, safely, and conveniently.**